ProfPAThomas/py-galaxies/docs/jb_pygal/developers/profiling.rst

 See `https://realpython.com/python-timer/#the-python-timer-code <https://realpython.com/python-timer/#the-python-timer-code>`_ for hints.

-Of the three methods described below, I have found `cProfile` to be the most useful: it does not require editing of the code and it produces a modest-sized profile file.
+Of the three methods described below, I have found :code:`cProfile` to be the most useful: it does not require editing of the code and it produces a modest-sized profile file.

 cProfile
 ^^^^^^^^